RomaYushin/UniversityApp/README.md

 > gradlew clean build

 ### 2. Check with sonar locally (not obligatory)
-##### install and adjust sonarqube on your machine: https://www.sonarqube.org/
+##### install and set up sonarqube on your machine; official website, where you can download sonar: https://www.sonarqube.org/
 ##### deploy app into sonar
-> gradlew sonarqube -Dsonar.projectKey=UniversityApp -Dsonar.host.url=http://localhost:9000 -Dsonar.login=01b968471c2860065582c53607d7b14c9368ee00
+> gradlew sonarqube -Dsonar.projectKey=UniversityApp -Dsonar.host.url=http://localhost:9000 -Dsonar.login=1a25670b52350b92c15ff4dfdc22d14a032995c5
 #### open http://localhost:9000 and check your project with different metrics

 ### 3. Docker
 ##### install Docker on your machine: https://www.docker.com/products/personal
+##### check if docker was successfully installed
 > docker --version
 ##### should return something like this:
 > Docker version 20.10.12, build e91ed57